marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

         smallText: false
         title: "Un'altra cosa.\r..\n\n\r\n\nIntegra la tua attività nei nostri progetti a impatto sociale positivo per coinvolgere il tuo pubblico in azioni che facciano davvero la differenza"
     type: SimpleHero
+  - props:
+      it:
+        body: >
+          We are a business partner.
+We offer technology, knowledge and network to support all experience creators.

+          Our mission is to enable everybody to create, manage and sell travel products by providing full-pack services: legalization, administration and digital tools.
+Don't need all these?
+A powerful booking engine is at your disposal!

+          Our goal is to grow with customers, giving them the same tools as large platforms use to dominate the market.
+        title: What we do
+    type: WhatWeDo
 ---